How to Create a Dash Cam Policy

 7. Get Employees’ Acknowledgement

 It’s important to create a record that shows that employees have viewed and acknowledged your camera policy.
 Get their names, signatures, and the date in writing – and be sure to keep that information.

-This will reduce the risk of any misunderstandings in the event of accidents or disciplinary actions.
+This will reduce the risk of any misunderstandings in the event of distracted driving behavior, accidents, or disciplinary actions.

 8. Consider a Rewards System

-Many organizations use cameras, especially the more-sophisticated AI types, to train drivers.
+Many organizations use cameras, especially the more-sophisticated AI types, to train drivers and improve driver safety.
 Some of these cameras automatically analyze events and measure them.

-Organizations use this data to establish rewards systems.
+Organizations use this data to establish reward systems.
 Safer driving can trigger gift cards, time off, or other bonuses.
 Writing this into your driver policies can help with getting drivers onboard with dash cams.

 Implement Future Technology into Your Policies